15 High Paying Online Jobs From Home To Build Real Wealth

 You can also invest in a course like this one if you want to learn more about freelance writing.
 It will teach you how to select the best niche for yourself, how to start a business freelancing, track your finances, invoice clients, draft a bio, create a LinkedIn profile that reels in clients, find clients online, send pitches, create a writing process, promote your business, and more!
 Boy, that was a mouthful.

 Websites like Talkspace are always on the lookout for certified therapists to work part-time with them.
 This can be done in your free time and from home while still maintaining your stream of in-person clients.

 Talkspace works on the therapy model of virtual counseling where interested persons who may not be comfortable with traditional therapy get to talk to therapists through video, audio, or text depending on preference.

 This will help you reach a wider audience and have clients from literally the world over.

 There are a couple of ways to make money blogging and the beauty of them all is they are passive income sources after a certain point.

 It is a lot of work in the beginning to grow your blog but you can expect to see returns within about 6 months of starting your blog.

-The people who tell your otherwise are lying.
+The people who tell you otherwise are probably lying.
 There are multiple reasons for this but a big one would be that 6 months is just needed to figure shit out.
 You are starting an online business so expect yourself to take some time to learn.

 Another reason is it takes Google time to trust you and give you traffic.